pygame/pygame/docs/reST/ref/math.rst

    .. method:: length_squared

-      | :sl:`returns the squared euclidic length of the vector.`
+      | :sl:`returns the squared Euclidean length of the vector.`
       | :sg:`length_squared() -> float`

-      calculates the euclidic length of the vector which follows from the Pythagorean theorem: ``vec.length_squared()`` == vec.x**2 + vec.y**2 This is faster than ``vec.length()`` because it avoids the square root.
+      calculates the Euclidean length of the vector which follows from the Pythagorean theorem: ``vec.length_squared()`` == vec.x**2 + vec.y**2 This is faster than ``vec.length()`` because it avoids the square root.